nautobot/nautobot/nautobot/docs/development/docker-compose-advanced-use-cases.md

 - `docker-compose.dev.yml` - Docker compose override file used to mount the Nautobot source code inside the container at `/source` and the `nautobot_config.py` from the same directory as `/opt/nautobot/nautobot_config.py` for the active configuration.
 - `docker-compose.final.yml` - Docker compose override file used to start/build the `final` (production) Docker images for local testing.
 - `docker-compose.final-dev.yml` - Docker compose override file used to start/build the `final-dev` (app development environment) Docker images for local testing.
+- `docker-compose.keycloak.yml` - Docker compose override file used to setup an SSO auth backend for Nautobot.
 - `docker-compose.mysql.yml` - Docker compose override file used to add a MySQL container as the database backend for Nautobot.
 - `docker-compose.postgres.yml` - Docker compose override file used to add a Postgres container as the database backend for Nautobot.
 - `dev.env` - Environment variables used to setup the container services